 An end-to-end QoS model requires the ability to mark a traffic stream into one of a group of classifications.
 Each classification incorporates a QoS service level.
 The IETF created a model using the type of service (ToS) field in the IP header to serve this purpose.
 We'll discuss two QoS models: Integrated and Differentiated Services.

 The Integrated Services QoS Model is one that permits the end-hosts to transmit their required QoS service levels to the network.
 This model uses the IP Precedence to mark traffic into eight possible groups.
-The IP Precedence bits are the first
+The IP Precedence bits are the first three bits of the ToS Field.

 The lower numbered precedence packets (000) have lower priority to the higher numbered precedence packets (111) and should be discarded during times of network congestion.
 Once packets are marked using IP Precedence, the QoS network infrastructure will understand their priority and apply the appropriate QoS parameters to the flow.
 For example, real time traffic (voice) might be assigned an IP Precedence value of 111.
 The required high availability, low delay QoS parameters could then be assigned each flow represented with that IP Precedence value.